How to cultivate a sense of freedom

 The winds blow to scatter dense energy, breaking up the heaviness that can sometimes be the human condition.
 Embrace the winds of change and transition.
 Seasons and cycles allow us to welcome new experiences.

 The freedom that we all seek is only received when we are disciplined with our energy, work and emotions.
 We breathe in, use the useful oxygen, breathing out, letting go of carbon dioxide.
-The system is efficient and a constant reminder of how to experience freedom in life
+The system is efficient and a constant reminder of how to cultivate a sense of freedom.

 Inhale - Exhale - Repeat.